neesta/SEPTA/README.md

-#SEPTA's Warminster Regional Rail Arrival Info
+#SEPTA's Regional Rail Arrival Info

-Detail view of all regional rail trains heading outbound to the Warminster station.
+Detail view of all regional rail trains heading outbound to their destination station.
+Now includes a drop-down menu to select other lines.
 This was something I built quickly for my wife one day, because her SEPTA iOS app kept crashing.

 ===